-- Each team is required to submit four documents as well as any supplementary information, all together in one zipped folder: - The first document is a write-up of the investigation with five sections: Introduction, Methods, Results, Discussion, and Team Members' Contributions.
+- Each team is required to submit to do SIX documents as well as any supplementary information, all together in one zipped folder: - The first document is a write-up of the investigation with five sections: Introduction, Methods, Results, Discussion, and Team Members' Contributions.
 The text portion of the write-up should be at least 1000 words in length and should provide a background on the topic the team investigated, a description of the approaches taken and a discussion of the results with suggestions for potential future work.
+References and individual team member contributions don't count toward the word requirement.
 This document must be in PDF format. - The second document includes the slides of the presentation students will be delivering on their results.
+There should be under 10 slides.
+The last slide should be a one-slide summary of all your methods and results, which will be shared with future classes.
+Please follow the template at . - The third document is a single text file with 5 elements.
+Each element should be on a new line, with a total of 5 lines in the text file. - Line 1: Project Description - Line 2: Section # and Group # (i.e., section 1, group 1) - Line 3: Chromosome (i.e., chrX) - Line 4: Top 10 Key Genes separated by commas (i.e. GENE1, GENE2, ...)

-This document must be in PDF format. - The third document is a VCF file that includes a subset of the variants the team identifies in selected genes of interest.
-Please see the description of Part 1 later in this document for more details. - The four file should be all the codes for the project.
-This could be a single bash/python/R file, or a zipped file including all the codes. - All documents should be submitted on CANVAS by 11:59 PM, May 12th 2021.
+- Line 5: Key Variants if Applicable (separated by commas) (i.e. rs283843, rs2383828 OR chr17:3832322:C:A, chr17:28383839:T:G; etc.) - The fourth document is a VCF file that includes a subset of the variants the team identifies in selected genes of interest.
+Please see the description of Part 1 later in this document for more details.
+The VCF should be annotated to include which genes the SNPs intersect. - The fifth document should be all the codes for the project.
+This could be a single bash/python/R file, or a folder including all the codes. - Finally, the sixth document is a 1 slide summary of your project.
+Please use the exact layout and template found here: One-slide Summaries - All documents should be submitted on CANVAS by 11:59 PM, May 9th 2023.
 Only one member of each team should make a submission.